erigontech/erigon/TESTING.md

 ```
 Here we see that the sync cycle went through all the stages for a single block `12101885`.

-After that, it is useful to wait more until an Unwind is encoutered and check that turbo-geth handled it without errors.
+After that, it is useful to wait more until an Unwind is encoutered and check that Erigon handled it without errors.
 Usually, errors occur at the stage
 `[7/14 IntermediateHashes]` and manifest in the wrong trie root.
 Here is an example of processing an unwind without errors (look for the word "Unwind" in the log):

 ```